 Business Studies is an extremely popular subject which students may choose to go on and study at university.
-We offer the AQA course which focuses on:
+We offer the EDQUAS course which focuses on:

-A-Level Business Studies is assessed by three two-hour written examinations at the end of the course:
+A Level Business Studies is assessed by three two-hour and fifteen minute written examinations at the end of the course:

-The A-Level Business Studies course is an excellent foundation for future professional careers and higher education courses in Business, Finance, Marketing, Human Resource Management, Banking, Accountancy, Law and Insurance.
-Students may choose to focus on a Joint Honours such as Business and Law.
+The A Level Business Studies course is an excellent foundation for future professional careers and higher education courses in Business, Finance, Marketing, Human Resource Management, Banking, Accountancy, Law and Insurance.
+Students may choose to focus on a Joint Honours degree such as Business and Law.